Cool Old Games

 Blackjack

-Blackjack is one of the most popular Casino games in the world, found within practically every single casino on the planet.
+Blackjack is one of the most popular gambling games in the world, found in practically every single casino on the planet.
 Blackjack is popular due to its relatively fair gameplay, with advantage players (card-counters) able to actually gain an edge over the house’s odds.
-Relatively even odds in a gambling game are a good thing, as it gives Players a higher chance of making money over the course of many games.
+Relatively even odds in a gambling game are a good thing, as it gives players a higher chance of making money over the course of many games.

-Blackjack is the traditional House (Casino) game, and for good reason.
-Its fast pace and simple rules make it a good way to make quick money, if you know what you are doing.
+Blackjack is the traditional House game, and for good reason.
+Its fast pace and simple rules make it an exciting option if you know what you are doing.

 Poker